Photo courtesy from Film Director Ioannis Papaloizou from his documentary Waves Won't Stop (2025)

 Host: Prof. Katerina Zacharia

-Q&A with invited guests will follow the film screenings
+Q&A with invited guests followed the film screenings

-Our long-term community partner, the Los Angeles Greek Film Festival is celebrating its 20th year in 2026 and is launching the 1st LAGFF Documentary Film festival.
+Our long-term community partner, the Los Angeles Greek Film Festival is celebrating its 20th year in 2026 and launched the 1st LAGFF Documentary Film festival.

 The LMU Classics & Archaeology department celebrates 25 years of Greek Cinema at LMU.
 The LMU Greek Cinema Week is a scholarly inquiry into Greek Cinema with an emphasis on contemporary issues and the discipline of Classics.
 The film screenings are supported by students in Prof. Zacharia’s course on Representations of Greece: Ancient and Modern.